Anticyclotomic Iwasawa theory of abelian varieties of $\mathrm{GL}_2$-type at non-ordinary primes II: Shimura curves, Shimura sets, and special loci

-Being in the non-ordinary case, these elements are no longer integral.
+As we are in the non-ordinary case, these elements are no longer integral.
 Instead, they are elements of $\Qp(\clubsuit)[G_m]$.
-Lemma 4.2 of op. cit. tells us that these elements are compatible under $\pi_{m+1,m}$.
+Lemma 4.2 of {\it op. cit.} tells us that these elements are compatible under $\pi_{m+1,m}$.
 In particular,